valitydev/ng-monaco-editor/projects/editor/README.md

 import { AppComponent } from './app.component';

 const monacoConfig: NgxMonacoEditorConfig = {
   baseUrl: 'app-name/assets', // configure base path for monaco editor.
 Starting with version 8.0.0 it defaults to './assets'.
-Previous releases default to '/assets', or you can pass CDN url here
+Previous releases default to '/assets'
   defaultOptions: { scrollBeyondLastLine: false }, // pass default options to be used
   onMonacoLoad: () => { console.log((<any>window).monaco); } // here monaco object will be available as window.monaco use this function to extend monaco editor functionalities.
   requireConfig: { preferScriptTags: true } // allows to oweride configuration passed to monacos loader